icebarf/silly_packer/README.md

 ## Output Header

-The output header contains things in a namespace, these are the symbols available to you with all options set to default and you only provide input images _and_ extra files.
+The output header contains the following in a namespace, these are the symbols available to you with all options set to default and you only provide input images _and_ extra files.